 Tip: don’t put your address on your luggage… you may be opening yourself up to unwanted attention (and nobody is really going to ship it to you without contacting you some other way)!
 I put my name, phone number with country code (+1 for the US), country, and email address.

 We happened to win this in a golf tournament earlier this year (yay for freebies!).
 We bring a speaker everywhere we travel and this one is perfect because it’s small, portable, and powerful.
 I’m actually listening to it right now at home as I’m writing this 🙂

 If you’re buying someone a water bottle for their travels, make sure it fits in a side pocket of a backpack!
 Hydro Flasks really do keep your water ice cold or super hot for a long time, but they are on the more expensive side.
-This one is the perfect size for fitting in your car’s cupholder/backpack:

 We usually upgrade ours during Prime Day every other year.
 It is a must-have for travelers (and much less costly than an iPad).
 We keep our books and movies on our Kindle.
 Our recent flights to and from Hawaii were on planes with no WiFi or in-flight entertainment, and we were SO grateful we had several episodes of the Great British Bake Off downloaded from Netflix on our Kindle!